 - You have a fever over

-infected area becomes red, swollen, warm, or more painful.
+affected area becomes red, swollen, warm, or more painful.

 laser hair removal may be an option.
 Laser treatment destroys the hair

-follicles so they can't get infected.
+follicles, so they can't get inflamed.

 How can you prevent folliculitis?